daniellejuliet/daniellejuliet.github.io/pages/about.md

 description:
 ---

-This page is where you write something about yourself.
-You can add pictures so that people know where you come from or where you live.

 This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.